 A question headline asks the reader a question with the intention of providing the answer when they click or want to learn more.

-They occasionally overlap with “how-to” and “why” headlines, they stick to the same rule: be sure to address the query that your title raises.
+They occasionally overlap with “how-to” and “why” headlines, but they stick to the same rule: address the query your title raises.
 Consumers frequently find these aspects of a company’s products or brand to be helpful and are likely to click on these headlines when their question aligns with the copy.

 7. Command Headline

 Command headlines instruct readers by outlining what they should do or what they can learn from clicking on an ad.
-These headlines are frequently used when you want to provide a clear explanation to the user and provide obvious actions users should take.
+These headlines are frequently used when you want to explain to the user clearly and provide obvious actions users should take.

 8. Reasons Headline